seasketch/geoprocessing/website/docs/gip/GIP-1-i18n.md

 ### Publishing Translations to POEditor

-Then `npm run translation:publish` to push the new/edited english strings to POEditor.
+Then `npm run publish:translation` to push the new/edited english strings to POEditor.
 The strings will be tagged in POEditor with the name of the project e.g the context for yours will be (`fsm-reports-test`).

 ![POEditor Context](assets/PoeditorContext.png "POEditor Context")